Version of April 2017

 For the nomination, selection and bestowing of the awards the following procedure is to be followed:

-- Every year at the beginning of May there will be a call for nominations.
+2. Every year at the beginning of April there will be a call for nominations.
 Nominations for ECLAS Awards may be made by an ECLAS Member Institution or by individual academics members not associated with the nominee's school.
-Nominations should be made by 31 July for teachers, researchers and students (to allow for later graduations).
+Nominations should be made by 31 May for all categories of awards.

 ECLAS will be given the copyright of all text, photos and other material that has been provided for the nomination of the award winner for the purposes of publicising the award.